ml378/Python_Template/README.md

 ***Overview***

-hw4-integration
-This repository provides a modern Python project template with robust CI/CD capabilities.
-The project provides the core backend logic for an in-memory issue tracking system.
-It allows users to (programmatically) create, manage, comment on, and search for issues.
+This repository is a modern Python project template with robust CI/CD capabilities.
+The project provides the core backend logic for an issue tracking system that support in-memory issue storage or file-based persistant storage.
+It allows users to create, manage, comment on, and search for issues.
+This project also incorporates a AI chat agent, powered by Gemini API.
+This chat agent is integrated into the issue tracker client, so the user can ask the AI agent to do issue management tasks.
 The project is built with maintainability in mind, and showcases:

 - A complete issue tracking client implementation in Python
 - AI-Agent enabled issue management